eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Trauma

 Prepare the patient for a coronal flap and abdominal fat graft.

 Confirm the orientation of the Caldwell radiograph by comparison with a CT scan.
 Cut out a FS template from the Caldwell radiograph.
-Lateral "wings" paralleling the orbital rims should be left in place (see Image 8).
+Lateral "wings" paralleling the orbital rims should be left in place, as in the image below.
 To assist with accurate intraoperative placement of the template, an "R" should be scratched into the right side of the template.

 Perform a coronal incision and elevate a scalp flap (see ORIF).
 If the anterior table of the FS is not comminuted, the FS template is applied over the pericranium.
 Tattoo an outline of the FS on the bone with an 18-gauge needle and methylene blue.
 Incise the pericranium in the coronal plane.
 Make parallel lateral cuts along the temporal line and raise a large inferiorly based pericranial flap.
 Take care to maintain a wide pedicle and avoid perforation of the flap.